6 days Motorcycle Adventure Through Iceland

 - Pick up at any hotel in Reykjavík and drive back after the last riding day

-- 3 nights in a mountain huts with sleeping bag accommodation and mattresses.
+- 3 nights in mountain huts with sleeping bag accommodation and mattresses.

 - 2 nights in a hotel